The Effect of Weak Social Ties: A Common Problem in the World Today

 Indeed, we live in a time when social ties have become increasingly superficial.
 This is because there are more opportunities to jump from one friend to another, or to move from one love that’s just expired to another that supplies more emotion and a dose of dopamine.
 Indeed, the digitally dominated present has changed our way of relating to others.
 However, this doesn’t always work in our favor.

-As a matter of fact, Generation Z, young people between the ages of 18 and 24, are increasingly exhibiting feelings of loneliness as well as suffering from mental problems.
+As a matter of fact, Generation Z, young people born between the years 1997-2012, are increasingly exhibiting feelings of loneliness as well as suffering from mental problems.
 They’re youngsters who were raised in homes where technology was their way of discovering the world, entertaining themselves, and relating to others.
 This has led them to be consistently dissatisfied with their social ties.